 The latest fees can be found here.

 School Fees are payable by standing order monthly.
-One month payable in advance.
+Half a term payable in advance.

 Note: There is a 10% reduction for the second child and further reductions for further children.